scraggo/scraggo.github.io/content/blog/tech/using-question-prompter/index.md

 **src/data/selectors.js**

 To select values from the user input configuration paths, I used [selectors](https://medium.com/@pearlmcphee/selectors-react-redux-reselect-9ab984688dd4).
+My motivation was to keep the data model separate from the business logic so that I'd be free to change it and not affect the functions accessing them.
+I can also process that config lazily, on-demand, instead of doing it ahead of time.

-I haven't opted into using `reselect` because this app is very small.
+I didn't opt-into using `reselect` because this app is very small.
 There's no need to optimize performance with memoization at this point.

 **src/example**